sinticbolivia/JSTableModel/README.md

 # JSTableModel
 A javascript library to handle html table data in a single way.
-You can place info into table and serialize tabla data based on user entries.
+You can place info into table and serialize table data based on user entries.

 # Usage Mode
 ```